w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 ---

 Asynchronous backing is a mechanism that introduces a _pipeline_ for parachain **<->** relay chain communication.
-This pipeline will allow collators to include more data in parachain blocks while reducing latency (from 12 to 6 seconds for parablock validation).
+This pipeline will allow collators to include more transactions/data in parachain blocks while reducing parablock validation times from around 12 to 6 seconds.
+In short, Asynchronous backing will speed up the parachain performance multifold.

 It has three overarching goals: